Click here to read the full story.

 During your sophomore, junior and senior years, you will be able to replace your loan, work, and summer earnings expectations with outside scholarship.
-However, during your freshman year, you will only be able to replace loan awards and summer earnings expectations with an outside scholarship, since your financial aid package will not include a work expectation.
-Outside scholarship amounts in excess of your loan award and summer earning expectation will result in a dollar for dollar reduction to your Brown University Scholarship.
+However, during your freshman year, you will only be able to replace summer earnings expectations with an outside scholarship, since your financial aid package will not include a work expectation.
+Outside scholarship amounts in excess of your summer earning expectation will result in a dollar for dollar reduction to your Brown University Scholarship.

 If you receive outside scholarships that exceed your total eligibility, we suggest that you consider one, or both, of the following options that may help compensate for the reduction to Brown University Scholarship:

 1.Use the outside scholarship to fund the purchase of a new computer.
 Brown will allow you to use an outside scholarship one-time during your four years to purchase a computer.
 This first year may be a good time to take advantage of this opportunity and make the most of your outside scholarship award.
 Simply provide our office with a copy of the computer purchase receipt.